Inhomogeneous light photovoltaic effect in neighboring quantum dots

-An electron in an opened QD can escape from the dot potential with a probability due to quantum tunneling.
-When the QD is sandwiched between two buck conductance (or semiconductor) with high Fermi energy level, the trapped electron would be blocked in the QD.
-However, light can determine distribution of electrons in their ground and excited states in QDs.
-Especially, the population of excited electrons would be determined by frequency and light intensity.
-When light intensity is different at left and right sides, electron distribution can be different at the two sides as shown in Fig.~\ref{figure1}.
-It courses the population difference of excited electrons in left and right sides QDs.
-If Fermi level of the buck material is tuned between the ground state and excited state levels of QDs, net current of excited electrons can be achieved due to the population difference of excited electrons at two sides.
+In this paper, we propose a new type of photovoltaic effect based on inhomogeneous light intensity in neighboring double QDs system.
+With this model, asymmetric potential in p-n type bilayer of traditional solar cells could be replaced by the asymmetric field intensity of inhomogeneous light.
+For a definite air mass (AM), power of light transferred to the earth surface is uniform.
+How to obtain spatially nonuniform light field on a tiny sized area is the challenging technique of this kind photovoltaic effect.
+In Fig.~\ref{figure1}, we give a feasible scheme for the design of the inhomogeneous field solar cell.
+The configuration is symmetrically structured as conductor-QDs-conductor.
+A non-transparent material is sandwiched between the QDs film.
+The non-transparent material constructs gradient of light intensity in the QDs film.

-Compared with other solar cells, the configuration of inhomogeneous field solar cell is simply structured and it should be convenient to be popularized in the market.
-Since the p-type and n-type materials are neglected here, it can be more economical and flexible to integrate on a substrate.
-Furthermore, there is not particular toxic material is necessary for the cell.
+Advantage of such solar cell is very simply structured.
+It can be made more economically since the p-type and n-type semiconductor materials are not required here.
+Furthermore, particular toxic material is not necessary for the cell.
+Costs of this new technology include manufacturing ultra thin QDs film and creation of light intensity difference on the size of a few QDs.